 The best time to visit this church is during spring when sunlight streams through its stained glass windows creating a mesmerizing display of colors on its walls.
 As I stood inside this sacred space, I couldn't help but feel a sense of peace wash over me.

-Now as it is easy to come to Ventimiglia from Nice or Monaco it is fairly easy to explore the other way around when you started with Italian Riviera.
+Now as it is easy to come to Ventimiglia from What To Do In Nice France In One Day or Monaco it is fairly easy to explore the other way around when you started with Italian Riviera.

 Ventimiglia's strategic location makes it an excellent base for day trips to nearby cities such as Monaco or Nice.
 Both cities are easily accessible by train or car and offer their own unique attractions.